KSSwimmy/Create-High-Fidelity-Designs-and-Prototypes-in-Figma/Week1/README.md

 For a different perspective, you can also learn how to build better designs with layout grids in this article from Smashing Magazine.

+---

+### Reading: Create containment in mockups

+As you determine the layout of elements on the pages of your mockups, be sure to consider containment.
+As a reminder, **containment** uses visual barriers to keep designs neat and organized.
+In other words, barriers like lines or colors help limit content to a specific section of a design.

+You were introduced to four methods of containment in the previous video: dividers, borders, fill, and shadow.
+In this reading, you'll get a better understanding of how to create each of these containment methods in Figma.

+#### Create dividers

+**Dividers** are single lines that separate sections of content in a design.
+Dividers can be simple yet effective tools for quickly breaking up content that doesn’t belong together.
+Adding a divider in Figma is pretty simple, but you need to know how the sections of your mockups relate to each other in order to determine where dividers should be placed.

+To create a divider in Figma:

+1. Identify sections of content in your mockup that need to be separate from one another.
+2. In the toolbar at the top left of the screen, select the **Rectangle** tool, which is represented by an icon that looks like a square.
+3. Select **Line** from the dropdown menu, as shown in the image below.

+---